-(C) The mission of the Republic of Sierra Leone Military Force (RSLMF) is to maintain internal security, to defend the country against external aggression, and to provide contingents for ceremonial occasions.
+(0) The mission of the Republic of Sierra Leone Military Force (RSLMF) is to maintain internal security, to defend the country against external aggression, and to provide contingents for ceremonial occasions.
 The RSLMF is not capable of sustained combat or of controlling widespread internal disorder, but it could quell a local disturbance.
 The military forces are directly subordinate to the President and closely monitored by him.
 Its long involvement in the turmoil of Sierra Leone's political affairs has had an adverse effect upon morale and seriously reduced its effectiveness.
 Elements of the Armed Forces are reported to be weary of corruption and incompetence in the Government.
 The President has attempted to improve the morale of both the Army and the Police by appointing the Armed Forces Commander and the Commissioner of Police as members of Parliament and Ministers of State.
 The Army has conducted field training exercises, civic action, and self-help projects to keep the men more fully occupied.
 Training is conducted primarily at the Benguema Training Center.
 The sports-minded Commander of the Armed Forces, Brigadier Momoh, includes intramural activities in the military's training as one way to keep the troops occupied and their minds off coup-plotting.
 Much of the defense budget appears to supplement the allowances of ranking officers.
 Apparently, the troops are satisfied with their salaries and are further compensated with rice subsidies and free electricity.

 (S/NF) Sierra Leone has no military equipment production capability.
-The primary supplier of military equipment historically has been the UK, with grant aid valued at \$6 million in 1964.
+The primary supplier of military equipment historically has been the UK, with grant aid valued at 6 million in 1964.
 That aid was all in the form of training and technical assistance.
-In 1980, the USSR delivered a patrol boat valued at \$2.5 million; in 1981 the UK delivered a patrol craft.
+In 1980, the USSR delivered a patrol boat valued at 2.5 million; in 1981 the UK delivered a patrol craft.

-2. (0/NP/WN/NG) Key Officials:

-President: Siaka P. Stevens

-Minister of Defense: Siaka P. Stevens Minister of Finance: Dr. Abdulai Conteh

-Armed Forces: Commander, Major General Joseph S. Momoh

-Army Chief of Staff: Brigadier Sheku Tarawalli

-Permanent Secretary of Defense (Acting): T. D. Matturi

-Police: Acting Commissioner, John Grant

-Minister of Foreign Affairs: Dr. Sheka Kanu

-Chief, Special Security Division: M. S. Dumbuya
+2. (C/NF/UN/NG) Key Officials: President: Siaka P. Stevens Minister of Defense: Siaka P. Stevens Minister of Finance: Dr. Abdulai Conteh Armed Forces: Commander, Major General Joseph S. Momoh Army Chief of Staff: Brigadier Sheku Tarawalli Permanent Secretary of Defense (Acting): T. D. Matturi Police: Acting Commissioner, John Grant Minister of Foreign Affairs: Dr. Sheka Kanu Chief, Special Security Division: M. S. Dumbuya

-- 3. (6) Military Budget: \$22.8 million for the fiscal year ending 30 June 1983; this is 8.1 percent of the central government budget.
+3. (6) Military Budget: \$22.8 million for the fiscal year ending 30 June 1983; this is 8.1 percent of the central government budget.
 No service allocation nor percent of GNP is available.
-Dollar value converted from leones at the exchange rate of 0.7925 leones equal \$1.00. - 4.
-(U) Population: 3,805,000 estimated as of 1 July 1984
+Dollar value converted from leones at the exchange rate of 0.7925 leones equal \$1.00.

-Ethnic Divisions: Over 99 percent indigenous African, 13 tribes; remainder

-European and Asian

-Literacy (1975): About 10 percent
+4. (U) Population: 3,805,000 estimated as of 1 July 1984 Males (ages 15-49): 840,000; physically fit, 408,000 Ethnic Divisions: Over 99 percent indigenous African, 13 tribes; remainder European and Asian Literacy (1975): About 10 percent

-5. (8) Army:

-Personnel Strength: 3,000 (150 officers)
+5. (6) Army: Personnel Strength: 3,000 (150 officers) Reserve: None